phucvu-nyu/bst236/docs/chapter_appendix/github.md

 5. Copy your public key and enter it into Github under Settings > SSH Keys

-## Github Classroom

-For this course, you'll use Git and Github Classroom as your version control system to manage and submit assignments.
-These tools will help you track changes to your code and share your work with course staff.

 ## Getting Started with Github Classroom